glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 For all numbers that are strictly less than 1,000, the UI should display the number with 2 decimals of precision.
-For all numbers that are larger than or equal to 1000, the numbers should be displayed with commas and there should be 0 decimals of precision.
+For all numbers that are larger than or equal to 1,000 and less than 1.00m, the numbers should be displayed with commas and there should be 0 decimals of precision.
+For numbers equal to or greater than 1.00m and less than 1.00e15, they should be displayed with 2 full decimals of precision (even if there are trailing zeroes) and be followed by 'm' or 'b' or 't' depending on the number size.
+For numbers greater than or equal to 1.00e15, they should be displayed using engineering notation with two decimals of precision.
+For example, 656.92e18.

 ### Pagination